 - Armor-Piercing Attack: Uses a laser attack that can bypass a magic barrier made from the Norse Mythology system known for having the most advanced magic system.

-- Frickin' Laser Beams: The basic attack of this group.
+- Energy Weapon: The basic attack of this group.

 - Glowing Mechanical Eyes: The mooks eyes glow red when attacking.